 How will absorbing the loss affect the people you serve?
 How will it affect your organization’s growth – or even its survival?

 Happily, Driver has identified a magic word to use when responding to “decided” and “-ly”s: the word “because.”

 Why does “because” hold such powers of persuasion?

 Because it allows you to use reasoning to get your point across.
 By saying “decided” or “-ly,” your donor has essentially told you, “This is where I’m currently at, but if you give me a good-enough reason, I’ll move.”

 Donor: My wife and I have decided to change our gift to $25,000 this year (last year, they’d given $50,000).

 You: Because you’re a board member, you understand better than most people how crucial $50,000 is to helping us keep X program running.
 Would you maintain last year’s gift level of $50,000?

-Donor: Generally, since Covid’s come on the scene, we’ve shifted our focus to other types of organizations.”
+Donor: Basically, since our kids no longer attend the school, we’ve shifted our focus to other types of organizations.”

 Now you know, friends – it’s crucial to listen to your donors’ every word.
 And if you hear one of our wiggle-room words, seize the opportunity.